cmd-scholar/bit-stream/README.md

 # BitStream 🎥⚡

 BitStream is a Twitch-style streaming platform powered built on Stacks.
-Creators can livestream and receive instant Bitcoin sBTC orSTX tips without intermediaries.
+Creators can livestream and receive instant Bitcoin sBTC or STX tips without intermediaries.
 Viewers can also watch saved videos hosted by creators on their own storage.

 ---